SantosRodrigo89/SantosRodrigo89/README.md

-### Oi muito prazer!
-Seja muito bem-vindo! 👋
+### Hi, nice to meet you!
+Welcome aboard! 👋

-Sou Rodrigo, formado em Administração de Empresas.
-Antes da minha transição de carreira fui empreendedor no ramo gastronômico, trabalhei com gerência e marketing digital.
-Também atuei na área de consultoria de investimentos, em Fintech.
+I'm Rodrigo, holding a degree in Business Administration.
+Prior to my career transition, I was an entrepreneur in the gastronomic sector, worked in management, and digital marketing.
+I also worked in investment consulting, in Fintech.

-Entre minhas capacidades técnicas posso destacar o React.js, HTML, JavaScript, CSS, as quais pude desenvolver através de projetos práticos, individuais e em equipe ao longo da minha formação, no Bootcamp integral Fullstack Web da Labenu.
+Among my technical skills, I can highlight React.js, HTML, JavaScript, CSS, which I developed through practical projects, both individually and in teams during my training at Labenu's Fullstack Web Bootcamp.

-Cursando Análise e Desenvolvimento de Sistemas, na FIAP, melhor faculdade de tecnologia do Brasil.
-Top 3 no Next e premiado pela Heinz em evento promovido para a faculdade onde reconhece os melhores alunos e trabalhos.
+Currently pursuing a degree in Systems Analysis and Development at FIAP, the top technology college in Brazil.
+Ranked Top 3 in Next and awarded by Heinz at an event for the college, recognizing the best students and works.

-Trabalhei como Dev FullStack na CDC Card onde desenvolvemos utilizando React.js, PHP na Framework CodeIgniter, microserviço em Nest.js.
-Trabalhamos com frameworks ágeis como SCRUM e utilizamos a ferramenta JIRA.
+I worked as a FullStack Dev at CDC Card where we developed using React.js, PHP in the CodeIgniter Framework, microservice in Nest.js.
+We worked with agile frameworks like SCRUM and used the JIRA tool.

-Atualmente trabalho na Minu, Martech de grande porte onde trabalho com MongoDb, JS Vanilla, Node.JS, React.JS, Next.js e complexas regras de negócio onde preciso aplicar diversas lógicas de programação tendo contato com diversos setores da empresa precisando assim de intenso soft skill interpessoal e de análise espacial.
-Trabalhamos com frameworks ágeis como SCRUM e utilizamos a ferramenta JIRA.
+Currently, I work at Minu, a large-scale Martech where I work with MongoDB, Vanilla JS, Node.JS, React.JS, Next.js, and complex business rules where I need to apply various programming logics, having contact with various sectors of the company thus requiring intense interpersonal soft skills and spatial analysis.
+We work with agile frameworks like SCRUM and use the JIRA tool.

 <div align="center">
     <br>